decentstudio/decent-news-distributor-nodejs/README.md

 3. Run the distributor app in watch mode so any changes your make will cause the app to be rebuilt and restarted.
     - `npm run watch`

+## Commands
+- `npm run build` - builds the project
+- `npm run start`- builds the project (must be run after build has been run first time)
+- `npm run build-start` - builds then starts the project
+- `npm run watch` - starts the project and rebuilds/restarts when changes are made